HBevilacqua/neural_network_backprop_fromscratch/README.md

 #### Output layer
 They are three neurons.
 The number of output neurons is defined by the number of classes found in the dataset outputs.
 (Here, we are trying to solve a classification problem.) <br>
 In classification problems, best results are achieved when the network has one neuron in the output layer for each class value.<br>
-The output values are translated into one-hot encoding to match the network outputs.<br>
+The output values are translated into one-hot encoding to match the network outputs.<br><br>

+## About the learning (lost function and optimization algorithm)
+The training process uses Stochastic Gradient Descent (SGD, called online machine learning algorithm as well).<br>
+This network is trained and tested using k-fold cross-validation on *seeds_dataset.csv* dataset.<br>
+As k = 5, five models are fitted and evaluated on 5 different hold out sets.
+Each model is trained for 500 epochs.<br>
+Dataset stands for wheat seeds.
+These inputs are normalized to the range (0, 1).<br>

 ## Glossary